tstrych/segment_masks/README.md

 # segment_masks
-Based on assignment, uses open CV to parse image and find masks, extract and save masks.
+Uses open CV to parse image and find masks, extract and save masks.

 The task is to extract N rectangular images as shown on the picture below.
 Find N images and cropped output is always vertical.

 ![plot](sample_output.png)